gordalina/hush/README.md

 Run `mix deps.get` to install it.

 Some providers may need to initialize applications or even start processes to function correctly.
 The providers will be explicit about whether they need to be loaded at startup or not. `GcpSecretsManager` unlike `SystemEnvironment` is one such example.
-To load the provider you need to configure it like so. **Note:** `SystemEnvironment` does not need to be loaded at startup.
+To load the provider you need to configure it like so. **Note:** `SystemEnvironment` and `FileSystem` do not need to be loaded at startup.

 ```elixir
 # config/config.exs